keptn/keptn.github.io/content/docs/1.0.x/reference/api/index.md

         caption="Keptn Swagger API documentation - Example"
         width="700px">}}

+ ## Uploading an API file to a Keptn project
+ * It can be done in any of the two ways :

+    * Upload it directly to your git repo.

+    * Use the resource-service API for uploading with the example snippted from above.

 ## Architecture Details of Keptn API

 Keptn 0.6.2 introduced an NGINX as new K8s deployment and service called `api-gateway-ngnix` shown in the figure below.
 This NGINX allows to route the traffic and ensures that all requests are authenticated using the `/auth` endpoint of the `api-service`.